 When the green chiles are harvested, they are sold everywhere (even our local and chain grocery stores) and they are roasted on the spot.
 Outside every location that sells green chiles, a huge roaster is set up.
 It is a huge wire drum that rotates and as the chiles toss around they pass by a flame strip that is burning on the bottom of the drum.
 This roasts them and the skin turns black (just like roasted red peppers) and peels away from the meat of the chile.
 And the smell is heavenly.
 The entire valley smells like roasted green chiles.
 I so love chile harvest time!

 When I lived in New Mexico I would buy a huge bag of these chiles, have them roasted and freeze them in small batches to use throughout the year.
 We would then have fresh green chiles all winter.
 But even if you don’t live in New Mexico Hatch Green Chiles can be purchased online and shipped to you.

 How to make an Easy Mexican Chicken Casserole:

 This is an easy version without having to make green chile sauce but it contains those amazing green chiles.

 Start your green chile chicken enchilada casserole by cooking 2 chicken breasts.
+You could either place them in water and boil until done or roast them in the oven.
 A rotisserie chicken or leftover chicken or turkey would also work wonderfully.
 Shred the chicken using two forks or meat shredding claws.
 You should have about 4 cups of shredded cooked chicken or one pound.

 Add chopped garlic and saute for one additional minute.
 The best way to use fresh garlic in our opinion is to use a garlic peeler and this green Garlic Chopper.
 The garlic peeler makes it so easy to peel garlic cloves and this Garlic Chopper easily chops 2-3 cloves at a time.